andrasq/node-qibl/README.md

 Return an array of key-value pairs of the own properties of the object.
 Equivalent to `Object.entries`.

+### qibl.pairTo( target, keys, values )

+Set all `keys` in turn as properties on `target` having the corresponding values from `values`.
+If a key does not have a maching value, it is set to `undefined`.
+If there are more values than keys, the excess are ignored.
+Returns `target`.

 ### qibl.populate( target, val [,options ] )

 Similar to `fill()`, but can can fill with computed values and can also populate objects.